Hinatazaka46

 Hinatazaka46 (日向坂46) is a Japanese idol group produced by Yasushi Akimoto.
 The group was established as a subgroup of Keyakizaka46 named Hiragana Keyakizaka46 on 30 November 2015, and was renamed and spun off into its own group on 11 February 2019.
 The group's name is adopted from the alternate reading of Hyūgazaka Street in Mita, Minato-ku, Tokyo, following the custom of naming groups after sloping streets in the Sakamichi Series.
 The captain of the group is Mikuni Takahashi and its fans are referred to as Ohisama (おひさま).

 As a subgroup of Keyakizaka46, Hiragana Keyakizaka46's works were released as part of the main group's releases, except for the album Hashiridasu Shunkan (2018).
-As of March 2025, Hinatazaka46 has released thirteen singles and two albums, and its first single, "Kyun", is the best-selling debut single by a female artist in Japan.
+As of May 2026, Hinatazaka46 has released seventeen singles and two albums, and its first single, "Kyun", is the best-selling debut single by a female artist in Japan.
 Members of the group have also appeared in television dramas such as Re:Mind (2017), Dasada (2020), and Koeharu!
 (2021), the weekly variety show Hinatazaka de Aimashō, as well as a feature film and two theatrically released documentaries.